DSIC: Dynamic Sample-Individualized Connector for Multi-Scale Object Detection: Related Works

 More recently, dynamic mechanisms have been explored to improve the performance of models in computer vision tasks, which adaptively adjust some variables or settings of the network.
 Some methods use dynamic mechanism to adjust the network configurations.
 DRConv \cite{chen2020dynamic} assigned filters to learning appointed spatial areas that achieved better performance through obtaining rich and diverse spatial information.
 Other methods dynamically learn to set the hyper-parameters.
 Dynamic R-CNN \cite{zhang2020dynamic} was proposed to alleviate the inconsistency between the hyper-parameters and training procedure, by automatically adjusting the IoU threshold and the parameters of loss function.
-Besides, DRHs \cite{pan2020dynamic} designed a refinement structure for detection head of classification and regression to make the model learn the particularity of different objects.
 Nevertheless, the existing dynamic mechanisms only focus on training or network configurations adjustment, ignoring the feature settings and data flow path selection.
-We propose a new dynamic sample-individualized connector that can select the superior features in multi blocks from backbone and the optimal multi-level feature integration strategy when processing different samples dynamically.
+We propose a new dynamic sample-individualized connector that can select the superior features in multi blocks from backbone and the better multi-level feature integration strategy when processing different samples dynamically.